rancher/rancher.github.io/os/running-rancheros/workstation/docker-machine/index.md

 Before we get started, you'll need to make sure that you have docker machine installed.
 Download it directly from the docker machine [releases](https://github.com/docker/machine/releases).
 The version must be at least [v0.3.0-rc1](https://github.com/docker/machine/releases/tag/v0.3.0-rc1) or greater.

-Note: If you create a RancherOS instance using `docker-machine`, you will not be able to upgrade your version of RancherOS.
+> **Note:** If you create a RancherOS instance using `docker-machine`, you will not be able to upgrade your version of RancherOS.

 ### Downloading RancherOS

 Get the latest `rancheros.iso` artifact from the RancherOS [releases](https://github.com/rancher/os/releases).

-> **Note:** As of v0.4.0, the `rancheros.iso` can be used for `docker-machine`.
-Prior to v0.4.0, you must use the `machine-rancheros.iso`.
+As of v0.4.0, the `rancheros.iso` can be used for `docker-machine`.
+Prior to v0.4.0, you must select the `machine-rancheros.iso`.

 ### Using Docker Machine